SharePoint/sp-dev-docs/docs/declarative-customization/list-form-conditional-show-hide.md

 =if([$Category] == 'Product Management', 'true', 'false')
 ```

-Returning _true_ results in showing the column on the form while returning _false_ hides the column.
+Returning _true_ shows the column on the form while returning _false_ hides the column.

 The column is represented by specifying the **internal name** of the field surrounded by square brackets and preceded by a dollar sign: `[$InternalName]`.
 For example, to get the value of a field with an internal name of "ProductName", use `[$ProductName]`.